Senior Thesis

 Exposing “fictive ethnicities”: engagement of Dominican identities in the works of Blas Jiménez, Junot Díaz, and Julia Álarez

-Simpson, Morgan Anne
+Morgan Anne Simpson

 2009